Pycoder-Ivan/ASCII-Text-Based-Painter/README.md

 ## 📝 Project Description
 _NOTE: Not an actual pixel editor_

 A terminal application that renders its own "virtual pixels", with editing and exporting capabilities.
-It aims to replicate how a pixel editor functions, but uses its own system for rendering a canvas and storing it in a file.
-This project is a part of our final requirement for the subject: Computer Programming I. Written in pure C.
+It aims to replicate how a pixel editor functions, but uses its own system for rendering a canvas and serialization.
+Submitted as final requirement for the subject: Computer Programming I. Written in pure C.

 ## Compatibility
 The project is currently exclusive for the Windows Platform, because it is using the Windows API for some of its functionalities.